 Blockchain algorithms must be written specifically to fit business rules, so they can’t innovate in an agile way.
 Database applications have generations of best practices behind their design and operation.

-Unless you have specific requirements that force you to use a blockchain, you’re better off building your distributed ledger using a distributed database like FaunaDB.
+Unless you have specific requirements that force you to use a blockchain, you’re better off building your distributed ledger using a distributed database like Fauna.
 This video from my talk at GOTOBerlin goes into details, complete with serverless code examples, to show how much more productive you can be when you use the right tool for the job.